History of Punjab: Medieval Punjab (c. 500 AD – 1526 AD)

-The rough territorial extent of the Vardhana empire according to Cunningham was between the areas of Kashmir, Maharashtra and Ganjam, and from the description of Xuanzang his empire comprised the 'most fertile and richest provinces of India' which includes the area of Punjab and Bengal.

-Taank Kingdom (6th AD - 8th AD)

-The Chinese monk Xuanzang visited in 630 AD and described a large and prosperous kingdom, Taank Kingdom in Punjab.
-It ruled the region in 6th and 7th centuries, as evident from the chronicles of Xuanzang and other sources.
-The country was located south of Kashmir and east of Zunbil dynasty, extending from the Indus river in the west to the Beas river in the east, centered around modern day Sialkot.

-Hindu Shahi Empire (9th AD – 11th AD)
+Hindu Shahis (9th century AD – 11th century AD)

-In the ninth century, the Hindu Shahi dynasty, with their origins disputed between the region of Oddiyana and being Punjabi Brahmins, replaced the Takka kingdom in the Punjab, ruling much of Western Punjab along with eastern Afghanistan.
+In the ninth century, the Hindu Shahi dynasty originating from the region of Oddiyana in the Swat Valley, replaced the Taank kingdom in the Punjab, ruling much of Western Punjab along with eastern Afghanistan.
 In the 10th century, the tribe of the Gakhars/Khokhars formed a large part of the Hindu Shahi army according to the Persian historian Firishta.
 Three of the most notable rulers were Lalliya, Bhimadeva and Jayapala.

 Lalliya had reclaimed the territory at and around Kabul between 879 and 901 BC after it had been lost under his predecessor to the Saffarid dynasty.
 He was described as a fearsome Shahi.
 Two of his ministers reconstructed by Rahman as Toramana and Asata are said to of have taken advantage of Amr al-Layth's preoccupation with rebellions in Khorasan, by successfully raiding Ghazna around 900 BC.

 After a defeat in Eastern Afghanistan suffered on the Shahi ally Lawik, Bhimadeva mounted a combined attack around 963 BC.
 Abu Ishaq Ibrahim was expelled from Ghazna and Shahi-Lawik strongholds were restored in Kabul and adjacent areas.
 This victory appears to have been commemorated in the Hund Slab Inscription (HSI):